Cart 0

 5 - On Travel or Gym's Closed - No Big Deal - If you go on the road or find yourself with no gym facilities available, having a GO TO calisthenics and cardio can be a good idea if you want to train still.
 When the gym's closed due to COVID, we did not miss a beat and transitioned from our lift cycle into and early Spring / Summer Cals and Cardio cycle.
 Easy Day.
 When I am on travel, I will often go for a run, find a park or playground where I am staying and do pullups and other calisthenics right there - no issues with workout facilities when you can work out literally anywhere.

-6 - If you are a strength athlete - You need a cals and cardio cycle yesterday if you plan on taking military / spec ops level fitness tests in your near future.
+6 - If you are a strength athlete - You need to start a cals and cardio cycle yesterday if you plan on taking military / spec ops level fitness tests in your near future.
 If you think anything over 100m is long distance running - you need a change to add more endurance.
 Even if you have good PT scores with the first set, but cannot come close to those numbers on sets 2,3,4+++, you need a change to add more muscle stamina.

-7 - If you are an endurance athlete - Even though you can crush the run or swim tests, you maybe lacking on the necessary strength to do multiple reps of calisthencis (especially pullups / pushups).
+7 - If you are an endurance athlete - Even though you can crush the run or swim tests, you maybe lacking on the necessary strength to do multiple reps of calisthenics (especially pullups / pushups).
 If you are a swimmer, you need a progressive running plan, plus build some base strength with calisthenics, THEN get in the weight room.
 If you are a runner, drop your miles if you are through competing in athletic events, add in more calisthenics though you will need to spend some time in the weight room too.
 Usually endurance athletes progress quickly with the muscle stamina demands of calisthenics, but they still need a foundation of strength for more of the load bearing challenges (ruck, boats, logs, fireman carry, etc) in their tactical training future.
-Don't skip leg day - or anyday in the gym for that matter - you need it.
+Don't skip leg day - or any day in the gym for that matter - you need it.

 So try a cycle of calisthenics / cardio especially if you are a hardcore lifter.
 It will be tough at first, but you will find the new found aerobic ability to be helpful in the weight room as well.
 You may even have a quicker recovery period in between lifting sets after such a cycle.
 I am not saying give up your lifting for a year or never lift ever again - quite the contrary.
 I am just recommending a way to train that offers the following: